sublimeye/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: Jan 6, 2018
+**Today's Progress**: #codewars, fundamentals and simple data types manipulations **Thoughts:** I think doing simple codewars is a better option at this point compared to more advanced language usage.
+I'll try to stick with codewars for a few more days before jumping into more advanced stuff.

+### Day 3: Jan 5, 2018
+**Today's Progress**: Read The Go Book about pointers and other language concepts.
+Tried to code a few examples.
+**Thoughts:** Feeling frustrated.
+I think I should switch to codewars or something similar for the next few days.

 ### Day 2: Jan 4, 2018
 **Today's Progress**: Added functionality to the Linked List implementation.
 **Thoughts:** Spent too much time on other things tonight and was extremely unproductive and sleepy during the evening golang session.